 Use this to manually start and stop the main motor.
-(Turn off the stacker unit with the stacker switch while testing this to prevent error messages).
+(Turn off the S&F unit with the S&F switch while testing this to prevent error messages).

 - Step motor Will run the stepping motor forward approximately one sheet.

 - Send cutting pulse Sends a cutting pulse to the paper cutter.